AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ---
 title: AEM Sites
-description: Create and configure AEM Sites preset in the Web Editor and generate AEM Sites output for DITA map, selected topics, and linked topics.
+description: Create and configure the AEM Sites preset in the Web Editor and generate AEM Sites output for DITA map, selected topics, and linked topics.
 feature: Publishing
 role: User
 ---